 Check out our complete guide on whether personal trainers can give nutrition advice if you’re looking for further information on how this qualification can revolutionise your approach to training clients in your fitness niche.

-You could opt to focus on those who are more significantly overweight, or that haven’t yet ventured into fitness, by qualifying with a Level 4 in Obesity and Weight Management.
+You could also opt to focus on those who are more significantly overweight, or that haven’t yet ventured into fitness, by qualifying with a Level 4 in Obesity and Weight Management.
+You’ll not only learn the reasoning behind clients that struggle to lose weight and target these problems specifically, but you’ll be able to confidently work with those within this demographic.

-Ultimately though, with a personal trainer niche that’s as broad as weight loss, you’ll need to find a specific area to focus on.
+With a personal trainer niche that’s as broad as weight loss, you’ll need to find a specific area to focus on.
 This could be:

-• Those with medical conditions that inhibit their weight loss ability (like PCOS)
+- Those with medical conditions that inhibit their weight loss ability (like PCOS)

-• Obese or overweight clients
+- Obese or overweight clients

-• Clients looking for quick results
+- Clients looking for quick results

-• Clients looking for longer term, sustained weight loss
+- Clients looking for longer-term, sustained weight loss

 With each approach, you’ll need to ensure that the services you offer are applicable to each client’s individual goals and needs.
-Take this niche personal trainer from Glasgow as an example.

 Personal Training For Boot Camp Members